Jcal-4/Spendo/docs/PROJECT_CREATION_GUIDE.md

 ### 8.3 Create Heroku Symlinks (Only if deploying to Heroku)

 **Note:** This step is ONLY required if you plan to deploy to Heroku.
-Skip this if you're not using Heroku.

-Heroku's Python buildpack looks for `requirements.txt` and `.python-version` in the root directory, but your project has them in `backend/`.
-Symlinks (symbolic links) create shortcuts in the root that point to the actual files:
+Heroku's Python buildpack looks for `requirements.txt` and `.python-version` in the root directory.
+Since your project has them in `backend/`, create symlinks:

 ```bash
 # From project root